Congratulations to our IMRE Specialist who was among the winners of the A*STAR Awards 2019!

 Ms Georgina Estelle Seah was one of the recipients of the T-Up Excellence Awards 2018, in recognition of her work with ChemoPower Technology, a local SME.
 The award was presented during a ceremony at the SME Technology and Innovation Day 2018.
 Georgina used her expertise in material characterisation to develop a methodology to export and process data from Liquid Chromatography–Mass Spectrometry equipment.
-This expansion of research capabilities has led to an increase in sale requests from potential customers.
+This expansion of research capabilities has led to an increase in sales requests from potential customers.
 Previously, the company only had the capability to process data from Gas Chromatography Mass Spectrometry equipment.

 IMRE shone at the annual A*STAR Awards Ceremony 2018, bagging the Patent Power award, The Outstanding Publications (TOP) award, and registering wins in the Go-the-Extra-Mile-for-Service (GEMS) award and the Borderless award.